What is Azure Load Balancer?

 Figure: Balancing multi-tier applications by using both public and internal Load Balancer

-See Create a public Standard Load Balancer to get started with using a Load Balancer: create one, create VMs with a custom IIS extension installed, and load balance the web app between the VMs.
+See Create a public Standard Load Balancer to get started with using a Load Balancer.

 For an Azure load balancing options comparison, see Overview of load-balancing options in Azure.